 - Clear information on connecting other devices without dedicated clients

 What is IPVanish?

-IPVanish is an established and well-regarded name in VPN provisioning, with generally strong performance in our throughput tests on its European endpoints.
+It is an established and well-regarded name in VPN provisioning, with generally strong performance in our throughput tests from its Dutch and U.S. endpoints.

 Related: Best VPN